awemany/electron-cash-zcf-demo/README.md

 https://gist.github.com/awemany/619a5722d129dec25abf5de211d971bd

-Or, alternative, this excellent article by Jonald Fyookball:
+Or, alternatively, this excellent article by Jonald Fyookball:

 http://archive.is/9z22x